Linda, Listen to ME!

 Jesus came to earth as a human being, just like you and me (we seem to have a hard time believing that).
 He had a particular purpose to fulfill, just like you and me (we can’t seem to believe that either).

 In Holy Week – we are reminded of Jesus’ suffering, death, and glorious resurrection on Easter Sunday, which we celebrate as the church’s most powerful reminder of how much God loves us!
-Easter Sunday is the moment in time when the disciples came out of hiding, when their fears and doubts fell away, for a while anyway.
+Easter Sunday is the moment in time when the disciples came out of hiding, when their fears and doubts fell away.

 And now we come to the Ascension (Acts 1:5-11).
 This is when the disciples and Jesus get together for the last time, and they ask him if this would be his grand finale – restoring God’s kingdom.
 They were beside themselves with excitement and anticipation.